top of page

 So if you want to go to a Wild Camp, follow these rules for your sake, for the environment's sake and everyone else's sake.
 It's a fantastic thing to do, but we need to look after our environment.
 We all make mistakes, but as long as we learn from them, all is good.

-Please subscribe to my monthly newsletter here to get more hiking routes, gear reviews, and much more straight to your inbox.
+Please subscribe to my monthly newsletter here to receive more hiking routes, gear reviews, and other content straight to your inbox.

 If you have any questions or comments on anything you have read, please get in touch with me here.

-If you don't already use the Ordnance Survey App, you can download it here, enabling you to download the GPX routes.
+If you don't already use the Ordnance Survey App, you can download it here.
+It enables you to download the GPX routes.
 I use this App to plan all my hikes, and as its OS, it mirrors the paper map you should always use in conjunction.

 Disclaimer: These rules are what I follow to ensure I stay within the 'rules'; however, as you have read, wild camping is not technically allowed in England and Wales, so try and follow these rules to ensure it isn't banned completely.
 Please get in touch with me if you feel anything is wrong with this article.